ajaygunalan/ajaygunalan.github.io/_includes/projects/past/stoch/src/stoch.md

 ####  How we achieved ?  ####

 We used on-policy, model-free DRL algorithm based on actor-critic learning framework called Proximal Policy Optimisation (PPO) to generate the gaits in the simulation(PyBullet).
 It took 30 Million samples (5-7 hours) to learn a particular gait in the simulation.
 To transfer it on the hardware, we took the end-effector tarjectory form simulation and did principal component analysis to generate different gaits and we deployed on the hardware.

-You can find more info in this [paper](https://arxiv.org/abs/1810.03842)
+You can find more info in this [paper](https://arxiv.org/abs/1810.03842) (my name is in the acknowledgment).

 <br>